-Inside, dad is loosing it.
-He is thinking, “when will this kid ever grow up and be responsible?”
+Inside, dad is losing it.
+He is thinking, “When will this kid ever grow up and be responsible?”

 So in a frustrated voice he says, “James, when is this pattern going to change?
 You need to start being responsible.
 Don’t make promises you can’t keep!”